Frequently Asked Questions (FAQs)

 Do I have to complete an internship?
 If so, what is the internship requirement?

 Yes.
 It is a minimum of 240 hours of substantive work in public policy formulation, analysis, or implementation.
 Internships may be completed during the Spring Term of a student's first year, Summer Term between the first and second year, or Fall Term of the student's second year.
-Students attend a mandatory meeting in the fall with the director of career services where internship requirements, expectations, and approval processes are discussed.
-Internship opportunities are promoted directly via email blasts from the director of career services, in Handshake, and through on-campus recruitment events.
+Students attend a mandatory meeting in the fall with the Program Services Manager for Professional Development & Alumni Affairs where internship requirements, expectations, and approval processes are discussed.
+Internship opportunities are promoted directly via email blasts from the Program Services Manager for Professional Development & Alumni Affairs, in Handshake, and through on-campus recruitment events.

 Where do students complete internships?
 Does the Office of Career Services help in the process?